JEB's Duro Custom Fountain Pen - in Brown Ice Acrylic.

 The JEB's Duro is similar in size to the CS Duro (so when compared to many of my other pens, it's one of the smaller sizes).
 The length is a little longer than the CS Duro (about 5.75") because the barrel and finial are longer.
 On the CS Duro, the finial was shorter than the blind cap, which I didn't care for, so I matched the height of the finial to the length of the blind cap.
 The cap is the same length as the original, but the diameter is smaller .563").
 The specs say the CS cap had a .59" diameter cap.
 It doesn't look that way in the photo's but I thought that was too large for the .50" diameter barrel, so I made it thinner.
 I couldn't find the length of their barrel, but based on the capped length and length of the cap, I think it was about 3".
 I always make mine 3 1/4" (not including the threads) because I think the longer barrel looks better, so that's where the rest of the length is.
 But the diameter is the same as the original (.50").

-*CLIP NOTE: I currently have a small supply of the original Duro/Churchill clips, so you can now order your pen with one of those original clips will the supply lasts.
-With the original clip, I'm also able to TAPER the cap so the cap style is the same as the original.
-So you can order your cap straight or tapered.
+*CLIP NOTE: As shown with some of the Duro's, I now have a small supply of the original Conway Stewart Duro/Churchill clips (available in 24k gold finish only).
+So you can now order your pen with one of those original clips while the supply lasts.
+With the original clip, I'm also able to TAPER the cap so the cap style is more similar to the original.
+But you can order your pen with either a straight or tapered cap.

 JEB's Duro Options and Upgrades: